capactio/capact/docs/tutorial/jira-installation/README.md

     **Using Argo UI**

-    From the **Workflows** view select `jira-instance`.
+    From the **Workflows** view, select `jira-instance`.
 Next, select the last step called `upload-output-type-instances-step` and get its logs.
 The logs contain the uploaded TypeInstance ID.

 	![get-logs](./assets/get-logs.png)